Azure/bicep-reps/active/0000-bicep-version-pinning.md

         // return return { maxVersion: '2.1.2' }
         ```

+- Other ideas for commands that could be added later on:
+    - `bicep versioning min-compatible -f <file> --versions <array of versions>`
+    - `bicep versioning satisfies --version <version> --range <range>`
 ------
 #### Version check during compilation
 The Bicep CLI should be updated to check for the version constraint in the configuration.